Andrettin/Wyrmsun/readme.txt

 - New wall and floor tiles for the dungeon tileset, as well as decorations for them (graphics made by b_o by modifying those found here: http://opengameart.org/content/dungeon-crawl-32x32-tiles).
 - Added rug tiles for the dungeon tileset (graphics by b_o).
 - Added wood pile object, replaces trees as the source of lumber in cave and dungeon maps (graphics by Jinn).
+- The wyrm skeleton now has a non-horned variation (graphics by b_o).

 * Units
 - Dwarven ballistas and gnomish caravans are now repairable.